Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * Also review flow and review both have tags in new review flow params.
 Should probably just have one
 * Also tags should be probably database entity to allow easy selection and preventing typos

+* loading spinners might get stuck if some rapid mounting & clicking is done, probably should cancel the request when unmounted or have timeout to reset the loading values

 * /reviews page has a lot of bugs, missing things and god ugly styles

 * the UI might get awkward if you have bigger screen than my Mac's 1440x828 and different screen than Retina

+* no tests that check if database transactions fail they'll rollback correctly

 * add checkbox for disabling auto search since it can get quite annoying developing locally as search can get slow due to the piss poor CodeBlock component

 # Nice to have future features